 The analyses of three internationally recognized rights-the right to property, right to food, and right to health-illustrate how the PS/EPs only partially satisfy the requirements of the HRCA.
 First, consider property rights.
 In some areas, the PS/EPs address issues raised in the HRCA, but lack its scope or specificity.
-For example, the PS/EPs require clients to document use of land by indigenous peoples and to inform them of their rights under national laws, but they do not require clients to respect customary or use rights that are recognized under international law.
-In other areas, the PS/EPs entirely miss property rights issues raised by the HRCA.
-For instance, the PS/EPs do not require clients to enter into agreements with local communities regarding the use of publicly or privately held natural resources that are shared by the local community, nor do they require sponsors to recognize the access and usage rights of local and indigenous communities, or to educate security personnel and other employees about those rights.
+For example, the PS/EPs require clients to document use of land by indigenous peoples and to inform them of their rights under national laws, but they do not require clients to respect customary or use rights that are recognized under international law.22 In other areas, the PS/EPs entirely miss property rights issues raised by the HRCA.
+For instance, the PS/EPs do not require clients to enter into agreements with local communities regarding the use of publicly or privately held natural resources that are shared by the local and indigenous communities, or to educate security personnel and other employees about those rights.